integrations/microsoft-teams/Readme.md

 <p align="left"><img width="500" alt="List Features notifications" src="images/ListFeatures.PNG"></p>

 ### Filters
+#### Branch filters for commits
+Branch filters allow filtering commit notifications.
+By default when you subscribe for commits feature, you will get notifications for your default branch (i.e. main).
+However, you can choose to filter on a specific branch, or a pattern of branches or all branches.

+- `@github subscribe org/repo commits`  for commit notifications from a default branch.
+- `@github subscribe org/repo commits:*`  for commit notifications across all the branches.
+- `@github subscribe org/repo commits:myBranch`  for commit notifications from a specific branch.
+- `@github subscribe org/repo commits:users/*`  for commit notifications from a pattern of branches.

+You can unsubscribe commits feature using `@github unsubscribe org/repo commits.

+#### Label filters for issues and prs
 Label filters allow filtering incoming events based on a whitelisted label.
 You can add a lable filter with subscribe command `@github subscribe owner/repo +label:priority:HIGH`